 How to make accessible tables in HTML

-The use of tables as the bedrock of page layout in HTML is well and truly over, having been taken out by the use of divs.
-This is a good thing because it means that tables can get back to concentrating on their real purpose, which is to complex data in a simple format.
-There are a lot of misconceptions about the use of tables in HTML and this post will hopefully dispel some of these myths by showing you how to display data using tables best practice and how to make these tables accessible to screen readers.
+The use of tables as the bedrock of page layout in HTML is well and truly over, having been usurped by divs.
+This is a good thing because it means that tables can get back to concentrating on their real purpose, which is to display complex data in a simple format.
+But aren’t tables dreadful for accessibility?
+No, they are fine for accessibility as long as they are used for their primary purpose and they are used correctly.

 In this post we shall look at how to properly code a table so that it is accessible and easy to use.